 Useful and Timely

-It’s no wonder people skim through their email and delete tons of messages, the average subscriber receives more than 400 emails every month.
+It’s no wonder people skim through their email and delete tons of messages, the average person receives 121 emails every day.
 And lots of those emails just don’t matter.
 There is the straight-up spam messages, the confirmation emails for all kinds of things, updates from social media, along with a ton of other junk mail.
 When subscribers skim through their inbox, they are looking for what they need to know.

 So if you want people to open your emails, the subject line should tell them…